 It is not known when he arrived, but he was sent to Cabanatuan Camp #1.
 The POWs were allowed to run the camp and the Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

-On September 29th, the three POWs were executed by the Japanese after being stopped by American security guards while attempting to escape.
+On Sept.
+29th, the Japanese executed three POWs after they were stopped by American security guards while attempting to escape.
 The American guards were there to prevent escapes so that the other POWs in their ten-man group would not be executed.
 During the event, the noise made the Japanese aware of the situation and they came to the area and beat the three men who had tried to escape.
 One so badly that his jaw was broken.
 After two and a half hours, the three were tied to posts by the main gate, and their clothes were torn off them.
 They also were beaten on and off for the next 48 hours.
 Anyone passing them was expected to urinate on them.
 After three days they were cut down, thrown into a truck, driven to a clearing in sight of the camp, and shot.

 From September to December, the Japanese assigned numbers to the POWs.
 The first POWs to receive numbers were those being sent to another camp in the Philippines or being sent to another part of the Japanese Empire.
 Robert became POW 1-8334.
 This was his POW number no matter where he was sent in the Philippines.